khulnasoft-lab/design.khulnasoft.com/contents/content/punctuation.md

 A period signals to a speaker or reader that a sentence has come to an end, and it assists users in visually breaking up content.
 Follow these guidelines:

-Place periods after a link that is followed by a sentence.
+Place a period after a link that is followed by a sentence.

 | Do | Don't |
 | --- | --- |